 - Horniman Circle Gardens – This is a large park in South Mumbai.

-- The Asiatic Society Mumbai Library – This library was founded in 1804, which houses the State Central library.
-Timings: 10:30 AM to 6:45 PM except Sunday.
+- The Asiatic Society Mumbai Library – This library was founded in 1804, which houses the State Central Library.

 - Eros Cinema – Opened in 1938, this is an Art Deco style cinema theatre in Mumbai.

-- University Of Mumbai – One of the oldest universities of India.
+- University Of Mumbai – One of the oldest universities in India.
 The university was founded in 1857.